pgpbpadilla/pgpbpadilla.github.io/language/_posts/2021-06-14-bodmer-lol-pronouns.liquid.md

 > given in a dictionary
 > - flexional derivatives which still affect the meaning of a statement
 >
 > To the first class belong the personal pronouns.
-It should be our fist task to memorize
+It should be our first task to memorize
 > them.

 I personally don't enjoy rot memorization exercises, but I found it entertaining to